Example: Creating a Suppression Rule for Sudo Events

 Role Availability Read-Only Investigator Analyst Manager

-In this example, we are going to create a suppression rule to avoid having a lot of sudo A program for UNIX-like computer operating systems that allows users to run programs with the security privileges of another user, by default the superuser. events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall..
+In this example, we are going to create a suppression rule to avoid having a lot of sudo A program for UNIX-like computer operating systems that allows users to run programs with the security privileges of another user, by default the superuser. events Any traffic or data exchange detected by LevelBlue products through a sensor or external devices such as a firewall..
 You can create this rule whenever you trust the origin host Reference to a computer on a network., or because you need to do maintenance.
 This way you will avoid noise in your list of events.

 Note: You can also create your own rules from the Events page, which is an easier way to configure the matching conditions.
 See Creating Suppression Rules from the Events Page for more information.